nirum/tableprint/README.md

 ```

 ## Usage
-The `tableprint.table` function takes in a matrix of data, a list of headers, and an optional dictionary of parameters.
-To print a dataset consisting of 10 rows of 3 different columns:
+The `tableprint.table` function takes in a matrix of data, a list of headers, a width (defaults to 11) and a style (defaults to 'round').
+To print a dataset consisting of 10 rows of 3 different columns with the default width and style:
 ```python
 import tableprint
 import numpy as np